Han Dong-hoon: Leader of the PPP

 On 23 July 2024, Han was elected leader of the PPP.

 Han oversaw perhaps the most tumultuous time of South Korean politics since the impeachment of Park Geun-hye, with Yoon, who he was previously affiliated with, having declared martial law and attempting to arrest Han and several other politicians.
 Han was the only politician from the PPP to be listed as those to be arrested.

 Han initially supported the PPP boycott of the first impeachment trial of Yoon, believing that Yoon would willingly hand over his power to both himself and Prime Minister Han Duck-soo.
 However, as it became clear that Yoon had refused to hand over power peacefully, he began to support the second impeachment vote, stating that members must attend and asking them to "vote their conscience".

 After the impeachment motion against Yoon passed in the National Assembly on 14 December, Han resigned as party leader on 16 December 2024.

 Subsequent events

 In February 2025, Han released his memoir titled The People Come First, an account of events during Yoon's martial law declaration leading to his impeachment and Han's resignation as PPP leader.

 On 10 April 2025, Han announced his candidacy for the 2025 South Korean presidential election, but lost in the PPP primary to Kim Moon-soo.
+He was later removed from the People Power Party on January 29, 2026.

+Han achieved a political comeback by winning a highly contested parliamentary by-election in Busan's Buk-A constituency, held alongside the 2026 South Korean local elections.
+He secured a narrow victory with 42.96 percent of the vote, defeating Democratic Party of Korea (DPK) nominee Ha Jung-woo by a margin of just 1,382 votes, while PPP candidate Park Min-shik finished third with 15.76 percent.